MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - [What's new in Microsoft Defender for Endpoint on iOS](ios-whatsnew.md)

-_(Preview) Behavior Monitoring for macOS_
+**Behavior Monitoring for macOS is now in public preview**

-_Behavior Monitoring helps you protect against malware, by looking for multiple processes for what it does instead of what it is.
+Behavior Monitoring helps you protect against malware, by looking for multiple processes for what it does instead of what it is.
 Adding another protection layer of security in addition to content matching.
 To learn more, see [Behavior Monitoring in Microsoft Defender for Endpoint on macOS](defender-endpoint/behavior-monitor-macos.md)._

 **Known issues**